Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Experiments and results

 \subsubsection{Acoustic quality}

-To evaluate acoustic quality, we use the SQuID-MOS \citep{sellam23-squid} metric and the average cosine distance between speaker embeddings as measures of speaker similarity.
-SQuID-MOS is computed and reported solely for the speech continuations.
-The average speaker similarity is calculated between the input prompt and its generated continuation.

-\textbf{SQuId-MOS \citep{sellam23-squid}:} This is a neural-based metric trained to approximate the mean opinion scores (MOS) given by human users on speech naturalness.
-The model predicts a 5-scale subjective mean opinion score (MOS) in naturalness given a speech utterance.
-SQuId \cite{sellam23-squid} is a recently proposed multilingual MOS predictor based on mSLAM \cite{bapna2022mslam}.
-It is trained on a proprietary dataset, aggregating approximately 1.9 million ratings in 66 locales across 2,092 research and commercial annotation projects completed between January 2021 and March 2022.

-\textbf{Avg.\ speaker similarity:} We compute the speaker similarity between the prompt speech and the generated speech using the speaker encoder of the PnG NAT Text-To-Speech model \cite{morioka2022residual} to calculate the speaker embeddings of the prompt and of the continuation generated by the method.
-Then, we measure the cosine similarity between each pair of embeddings and report the average across the entire test set.
+We consider two metrics to capture acoustic quality and speaker consistency, respectively: \textbf{Naturalness Mean Opinion Score} (\textbf{N-MOS}; \citealp{nguyen2023generative})\textbf{:} This is reported solely for speech continuations.
+Human evaluators are tasked with assigning a rating on a five-point scale to denote the perceived naturalness of a given speech utterance, spanning from 1 (indicative of poor quality) to 5 (indicative of excellent quality).
+Tests were conducted using 20 randomly sampled utterances from the LibriSpeech test-clean test set.
+30 raters participated in the tests.
+The prompts were not available to the raters. \textbf{Avg.\ speaker similarity:} We compute the speaker similarity between the input prompt and its generated continuation using the speaker encoder of the PnG-NAT TTS model \citep{morioka2022residual}.
+We compute the speaker embeddings of both and measure the cosine similarity between each pair of embeddings.
+We report the average across the entire test set.